lorenzofratus/secure-network-rebrand/README.md

 Person Code: 10530758 - Email: [simone.orlando](mailto:simone.orlando@mail.polimi.it)

 ### [Cristian C. Spagnuolo](https://github.com/cris96spa) aka **The Brains**
-> _I worked on the backend implementation, dealing with the database interface and the implementation of api methods.
+> _I worked on the backend implementation, dealing with the database interface and the implementation of API methods.
 Then I used these endpoints to retrieve and display stored information._

 Person Code: 10745353 - Email: [cristiancarmine.spagnuolo](mailto:cristiancarmine.spagnuolo@mail.polimi.it)